Amber Hall (basketball)

-Amber Jade Hall (born December 29, 1977) is a professional women's basketball player formerly in the WNBA.
+Amber Jade Hall (born December 29, 1977) is a Canadian former professional basketball player who played for the Portland Fire of the WNBA.
 Her primary position was forward.

-High school years
+Early life

 Born in Windsor, Ontario, Canada, Hall was raised in Vancouver, British Columbia, where she attended Britannia Secondary School.
 Hall is the only person to have ever played in the WNBA coming from Vancouver.

-College years
+College career

 Hall became Washington's career-leading rebounder in the final regular season game of the year at Washington State in 1998–99.

-WNBA career
+Professional career

 Hall played 20 games for the Portland Fire, the only team Hall played for in a regular-season game.